-Whatever interesting, attractive and informative is the interface, there is the invisible factor which can erase all the benefits — the loading speed.
-If the visual content — images, animations, video — applied to an interface is too heavy or doesn’t perform well on different devices, the risks are high to lose users before they will understand the strong points of the product.
+Whatever interesting, attractive and informative is the interface, there is the invisible factor which can erase all the benefits – the loading speed.
+If the visual content – images, animations, video – applied to an interface is too heavy or doesn’t perform well on different devices, the risks are high to lose users before they will understand the strong points of the product.
 In terms of high competition, with loads of websites and application, be sure: users aren’t going to wait, they will head for the more convenient and quick alternative even if it loses in a number of points.
-Optimization and persistent testing of visual content is the real sign of respect to the user boosting less time-consuming flow of interaction.
+Optimization and persistent testing of visual content is the real sign of respect for the user boosting the less time-consuming flow of interaction.

-Hopefully, this list will be helpful for those who are aimed at creating positive user experience.
-Don’t miss the updates — new practical tips and inspiration are coming very soon.
+Hopefully, this list will be helpful for those who are aimed at creating the positive user experience.
+Don’t miss the updates – new practical tips and inspiration are coming very soon.

 This set of articles can be useful to dive deeper into the points mentioned above